-Form W-4 Employee's Complete Form W-4 so that your employe Withholding Certifi OMB No. 1545-0074 Department of the Tr Internal Revenue Ser reasury rvice rm W-4 to your employer. ng is subject to review by the IF RS.
-2023 Step 1: (a) F irst name and middle initial Last name (b) Social security number Enter Walter R. Knight 511-02-7943 Personal Addre Does your name match the name on your social security Information 601 Oakridge Boulevard r town, state, and ZIP code card?
-If not, to ensure you get credit for your earnings, , Vinton, VA 24179 contact SSA at 800-772-1213 (c) or go to www.ssa.gov.
-X Married filing jointly or Qualifying surviving s Head of household (Check only if you're unmar of keeping up a home for yo urself and a qualifying individual.)
-4 ONLY if they apply to you; otherwis m withholding, other details, and privace 2 for more information n on each step, who can Step 2: Multiple Job s Complete this step if you (1) hold mor also works.
-The correct amount of with or Spouse Do only one of the following.
-Works (a) Reserved for future use. (b) Use the Multiple Jobs Worksheet (c) If there are only two jobs total, you option is generally more accurate higher paying job.
-Otherwise, (b) is than (b) if pay at the lower pa , TIP: If you have self-employment inco 0 4/h) on Form W 4 for only ONE of the and the Lange there stone t alamir for the ather ich o O/o. w with holding will 4(b) on Form W-4 for only ONE of the you complete Steps 3-4(b) on the Form s.
-(Your withholding will Step 3: If your total income will be \$200,000 of or less (\$400,000 or less if ma arried filing jointly): Claim Multiply the number of qualifying of children under age 17 by \$2,0 00 \$ 4000 .
-Dependent and Other Multiply the number of other depe endents by \$500 . \$ 1000 Credits Add the amounts above for qualifying this the amount of any other credits. ents.
-You may add to 3 \$ 5000 Step 4 (a) Other income (not from jobs). (optional): expect this year that won't have we This may include interest, dividend of other income here.
-4(a) \$ Other mis may include interest, divident us, and retirement income .
-4(a) \$ Adjustments 5 (b) Deductions.
-If you expect to claim want to reduce your withholding, u use the Deductions Workshee t on page 3 and enter the result here 4(b) \$ (c) Extra withholding.
-Enter any addi tional tax you want withheld each pay period 4(c) \$ Step 5: Unde r penalties of perjury, I declare that this cert ificate, to the best of my knowled dge and belief, is true, co orrect, and complete.
-Sign , 1 0A .
-P V .
-1A Here - Valter R. Knight ployee's signature (This form is not va Halomia and the late 1/01/23 Em ployee's signature (This form is not va alid unless you sign it.)
-Da te Employers Only Empl oyer's name and address Employer identification number (EIN) 5 W 4 For Privacy Act and F aperwork Reduction Act Notice, see pag e 3.
-Cat.
-No. 10220Q Form W-4 (2023)
+Form W-4 ee's Withholding Certifi OMB No. 1545-0074 Department of the T reasury employer can withhold the correct federa Give Form W-4 to your employer. ithholding is subject to review by the IF 20 24 Step 1: (a) First name and middle initial Last name (b) Social security number Enter Walter R. Knight 511-02-7943 Personal Address · · · · · · · · · · · · · · · · · · · Does your name match the Information 601 Oakridge Boulevard name on your social security card?
+If not, to ensure you get City or town, state, and ZIP code credit for your earnings, contact SSA at 800-772-1213 Vinton, VA 24179 or go to www.ssa.gov. (c) Single or Married filing separately X Married filing jointly or Qualifying s urviving spouse u're unmarried and pay more than half the costs of kooning up a home for you realf and a qualifying individual nead of nodseriold (Check only if you are unmarried and pay more than half the costs or keeping up a nome for you arsen and a quantying individual. ps 2-4 ONLY if they apply to you; on from withholding, and when to use on each step, who can Step 2: Multiple Job alas incodes.
+The assumest and an old more than one job at a time, or (2 nt of withholding depends on income or Spouse Do only one of the following.
+Works .irs.gov/W4App for most accurate with mployment income, use this option; (and Steps 3-4).
+If you (b) Use the Multiple Jobs Wor rksheet on page 3 and enter the resu It in Step 4(c) below; c r otal, you may check this box.
+Do the ccurate than (b) if pay at the lower pa ise, (b) is more accurate Step 3: Claim Dependent and Other Multiply the number of qua 00,000 or less (\$400,000 or less if ma alifying children under age 17 by \$2,0 er dependents by \$500 00 \$ 4000 Credits Add the amounts above for quality this the amount of any other of ualifying children and other dependeredits.
+Enter the total here ents.
+You may add to 3 \$ 5000 Step 4 (optional): Other expect this year that won't n jobs).
+If you want tax withheld for the thick that withholding, enter the amount dividends, and retirement income. of other income here.
+4(a) \$ Adjustment want to reduce your withh to claim deductions other than the st olding, use the Deductions Workshee 4(b) \$ (c) Extra withholding.
+Enter a any additional tax you want withheld e each pay period 4(c) \$ Step 5: this certificate, to the best of my knowled dge and belief, is true, co rrect, and complete.
+Sign Here 11)000 R K. 1 f 1/01/24 nere Walter R. Knight Employee's signature (This form in s not valid unless you sign it.)
+Dat 1/01/24 te Employer's name and address mployer identification Employers Only employment r number (EIN)

 This form must be completed by all lay employees, full- or part-time.
-The withholding certificate for 2023 expires February 15, 2024.
+The withholding certificate for 2024 expires February 15, 2025.
 If a minister completes this form, it can be the basis to determine income tax withholding under a voluntary agreement.

-W-7 Application for IRS Individual
+Application for IRS Individual Taxpayer Identification Number